marcusoftnet/marcusoftnet.github.io/_posts/2009-02-24-abbe-in-pulka-slopes.md

 So we hurried out and bought Abbe his first pulka (kind of small sledge) and went to the slopes of [Kronobergsparken](http://www.hitta.se/LargeMap.aspx?var=Kronobergsparken).

 We thought that it was loads of fun.
 Elin and Abbe swished down the slopes.
 I got a few runs myself (for myself also ;) and the memories all came back.
 Running up the slope with the pulka in a string behind you.
-Getting cold after the first run… Ahhh the memories.
+Getting cold after the first run… Ahh the memories.

 ![Abbe pulka](/img/abbepulka.jpg)